Our Verdict

 The Shot Scope app (iOS and Android) is completely free — no tiers, no paywalls, no subscription.
 Connect the LM1 via Bluetooth and your session data syncs automatically.
 You get session history, club averages, distance trends over time, and the ability to compare sessions side by side.

-The app is clean and functional, though it's not as feature-rich as the Garmin Golf app.
-There's no virtual course play, no shot dispersion mapping, and no simulator integration.
-What it does well is give you a simple, organized history of your practice sessions with averages and trends.
+The app is clean and functional.
+There's no virtual course play, no shot dispersion mapping, and no simulator integration — the LM1 is a standalone practice tool, not a sim device.
+What it does well is give you an organized history of your practice sessions with averages and trends that help you spot progress over time.

-The key advantage: you don't need the app at all.
+The key differentiator: you don't need the app at all during a session.
 The LM1's built-in 3.5" color display shows all your data in real time.
-This is a genuine differentiator — most competing devices at this price either have tiny monochrome screens or require a phone.
-The LM1's display is bright, readable in sunlight, and shows your metrics clearly after every shot.
+This is a genuine advantage over devices that require a phone — the display is bright, readable in sunlight, and shows your metrics clearly after every shot.
+Leave your phone in your bag.

 LM1 App vs. Competitors